Electric Motor and Equipment Protection

 Protect against quick restarts

 Momentary power interruption to a central air conditioner or heat pump can result in damage to the compressor.
-For $85 to $125, your dealer can install a time delay device that will keep the unit from restarting immediately when the power supply is momentarily interrupted.
-The device gives the compressor 3 to 5 minutes for its pressures to stabilize before allowing it to restart.
+Digital thermostats generally include a feature that will keep the unit from restarting immediately when the power supply is momentarily interrupted and give time for pressures to stabilize before allowing it to restart.
+Digital thermostats have the added benefit of providing more accurate and reliable temperature measurements and can be installed by your equipment dealer.

 Protect against low or high voltage